-Wine talk: Enjoy this South African merlot
+Wine talk: A South African gem

 Next stop during my New World's wine journey is part of a continent.
 Today I'll be talking about South Africa.